getsentry/sentry-docs/docs/using/sso.rst

 recommend coordinating with your team during off-peak hours.
 That said, it's super quick to link accounts, so we don't consider it a true hurdle.

+.. sentry:edition:: hosted

     .. note:: SSO is not available on certain grandfathered plans.

 Getting Started
 ---------------